conan-io/docs/integrations/cross_platform/yocto.rst

 Deploying an application to a Yocto image
 =========================================

-Once you have created and and uploaded the Conan packages to a remote in Artifactory, you can deploy them in a Yocto build.
+Now that you have your cross-built Conan packages in Artifactory, you can deploy them in a Yocto build.

 Prepare your recipes
 --------------------